Wannsee Railway: Electrification

-Electrical operation started on 15 May 1933, both on the suburban tracks and, for the Bankers trains also on the mainline tracks.
+Electrical propulsion started on 15 May 1933, both on the suburban tracks and also on the mainline tracks for the Bankers trains.

 North-South transversal S-Bahn link

 The construction of the North-South S-Bahn link, decided in 1933, and begun in 1934, involved the pairwise integration of each of the three southern suburban lines with one of the three northern suburban lines to North-South transversal lines, based on the similar size of their usage by passengers.
 The Wannseebahn being the strongest of all Berlin suburban lines was integrated with the suburban line from Stettiner Bahnhof (today Nordbahnhof) to Oranienburg, of similar size.

 Since the tunnel section of the North-South-Link started at Anhalter Bahnhof, located to the East of the Potsdamer station, the Wannsee tracks had to change side from the west side of the Potsdam main line tracks to their East side.
 The section of the line between the Schöneberg station and the bridge then called Sedanbrücke, today Julius-Leber-Brücke, was identified as the best place for this side switching, which was to be achieved by a tunnel for the suburban tracks under the mainline tracks, called the Wannseebahntunnel.

 Switching sides at that place left the Großgörschenstraße Wannseebahn-station without its trains.
 It was to be replaced by a new station running south from Yorckstraße to Großgörschenstraße, while the old Großgörschenstraße extended south from the eponymous street.

 The plan was to combine the Ringbahn switch-back line to the Potsdam Ringbahnhof with the Wannsee suburban line in a directional manner, converting the existing Ringbahn station Kolonnenstraße into an exchange station with two platforms, the Wannsee tracks using the inner platform edges, and the Ringbahn tracks using the outer tracks and platform edges.
 Construction started in 1936.

 The plans were cut short by the announcement, on 30 January 1937, of Hitler's plans for a Welthauptstadt Germania which entailed also grand plans for a vast reorganisation of Berlin's railway network.
 The work for the North-South S-Bahn link was interrupted for several months to change the construction plans, calling off all not yet completely finished works which might contradict those Germania plans.
 As a result, the unifying of Wannsee and Ring tracks at Sedanbrücke was not realised.
 Today a new station, Berlin Julius-Leber-Brücke station is located near the site of the old Kolonnenstraße station.

 After the grand opening of the underground Berlin Anhalter Bahnhof station on 6 October 1939, the merged diameter line ran thru the new tunnel between Wannsee and Oranienburg via Potsdamer Platz, Unter den Linden, Friedrichstrasse and Stettiner Bahnhof.
 Tracks had to be shifted at 17 places during one night's work in the section between Schöneberg station and the new tunnel in order to establish the new track paths.

 The bankers’ and Werder trains continued to operate to the terminal Potsdamer mainline station until 1944, when that station was closed for good.